MarcoTuc/xent/readme.md

 ### SETUP

-1. create an environment inside this folder and call it menv: `python -m venv -n menv`
+1. create an environment inside this folder and call it menv: `python -m venv menv`

 2. activate the environment `source menv/bin/activate`

-3. Install the xent package inside the menv environent: `python setup.py develop`
+3. Install the needed packages inside the menv environent: `pip install -r requirements.txt`

+4. With menv activated, install the xent package as: `python setup.py develop`

-4. Populate the models folder with the base models you can use *the model_downloader.ipynb* notebook
+5. Populate the models folder with the base models you can use *the model_downloader.ipynb* notebook

 NOTE: Make sure you have nvcc>=11.6 on your Nvidia GPU